 Pain relief during labor and childbirth can be achieved a number of ways, some natural, others involving medication.
-A popular choice for many expectant mothers is an epidural, where anesthetic is injected via a catheter tube into the epidural space of the spine.
+A popular choice for many expectant mothers is an epidural, where the anesthetic is injected via a catheter tube into the epidural space of the spine.
 Everyone knows about conventional epidurals, but did you know there’s an alternative?
-Read on to learn about the walking epidural
+Read on to learn about the walking epidural.

 Walking Epidural – What is It?

 When a woman in labor seeks pain relief with a conventional epidural procedure, the entire lower portion of her body becomes numb.
 This means she won’t be able to get out of bed during labor, but she’ll be fully awake and aware during the baby’s delivery.
 A walking epidural – also called a combined spinal epidural (CSE) – involves a combination of a lower dose of anesthetic with a pain-dulling opiate-based narcotic, often either fentanyl or sufentanil.
 Walking epidurals work fast and focus on numbing only the abdominal nerves, so women who have walking epidurals are more mobile during labor.
 However, the term “walking” epidural is considered by many to be more optimistic than realistic.
 A woman who’s had a walking epidural will be able to move around in bed and probably be able to get up to go to the bathroom, but it’s unlikely that she’ll be comfortably strolling down the halls of the hospital in between contractions.
 And speaking of contractions, these can be stronger in women who are able to walk during labor – but the pain will be lessened, thanks to the medication.
 Keep in mind, though, that in hospitals where walking epidurals are offered, it’s possible that an expectant mother won’t be allowed to actually walk around much, to avoid potential legal issues in case of a fall.